 Aside from that, there’s nothing else to actually do in the game aside from getting a general idea of what goes into running a nuclear plant.
 There are graphics which show the rods rising and lowering and a neat display for the core area showing the flow of coolant as little black dots bubbling through solid colors that change as the temperature rises.
 The faster the dots move, the crazier things are going in the core.
 There’s even a whining sound that hums along as the reactor’s generators spin up.
 But you never really have to worry too much about what is happening in the world outside of your text commands.

-In other words, the sim is pretty boring.
-I’m not sure if it was the emulation or not in keeping certain things from happening, but there literally was nothing else to do but stare at screens and wait.
-Watching the little animations and flickering colors in the core area got boring after a few minutes even as the core went white hot after raising all of the rods.
-The whole thing seemed so generic that it could have been any other nuclear plant in the world although as its developer, Paul Norman, notes on his personal website, the title wasn’t his idea and was the “kiss of death for the program.”
+In other words, the sim is pretty boring…unless you’re really into nuclear reactor sims.
+I’m not sure if it was the emulation or not in keeping certain things from happening as the sim focused mostly on staring at screens and waiting for things to happen.
+Watching the little animations and flickering colors in the core area is not exactly exciting even after the core went white hot after raising all of the rods.
+There was nothing to indicate that this was “Chernobyl” although as its developer, Paul Norman, notes on his personal website, the title wasn’t his idea and was the “kiss of death for the program.”

 So why Cosmi decided to call this “Chernobyl” is a mystery other than they apparently wanted to cash in on using it.
 Even the ad below tries to sell it as something that it clearly isn’t by boasting about putting you on the edge of your seat with every fuel rod dropped into the core.
 There’s no feedback to doing well other than in generating electricity for phantoms.